christsven/H.E.A.T/factions/Estonian Land Forces.md

 ## Artillery [ 0 - 1 ]

+### H61-37 105mm

+A swedish designed light howitzer system used by the estonian armed forces.

 ### D-30 122mm Howitzer

 The D-30 howitzer is a soviet design capable of firing 122mm calibre artillery